evolvingstuff/vdw2/content/posts/breast-cancer-risk-reduced-if-consume-butyrate.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki - `
 │   │   inner_content: `VitaminDWiki - `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate is one of 16+ activators of VDR))`
 │   │   inner_content: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate is one of 16+ activators of VDR`
-│   │   page: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate is one of 16+ activators of VDR`
-│   │   children:
+│   │   page: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `14th activator of the Vitamin D Receptor – Butyrate (from gut bacteria, or supplement)|Butyrate is one of 16+ activators of VDR`